Activities

 Field Trips

 The Tallahassee Scientific Society is continuing its series of field trips, which usually are Saturday morning, family friendly, expert-led outings.
-They are announced first to TSS members by email and later to the general public if spaces remain.
-Trips in the 2017 and 2018 seasons have focused on karst geology, astronomy, archaeology, dinosaur paleontology, quarry fossil-hunting, and visits to Tall Timbers Research Station and the Hopkins Power Plant.
-New trips are offered to members by email and advanced reservations are required.
+Trips in recent years have focused on karst geology, astronomy, archaeology, dinosaur paleontology, quarry fossil-hunting, and visits to Tall Timbers Research Station and the Hopkins Power Plant.
+New trips are offered to members first by email and advanced reservations are required.
 Group size is managed for a maximum educational experience, and there are no charges for the trips.

 A series begun by the local, non-profit Tallahassee Scientific Society in 2011 to further its mission to promote public interest in science and technology.
 The series features one presentation per month beginning February and running through April.
 All presentations are held at TCC’s Center of Innovation in Kleman Plaza at 7 PM; doors open at 6 PM.
 For memberships, tickets, and more information, go to tallysci.org.
 Admission is free for all students